jSoboil/jSoboil.github.io/rambles.md

 <img src="img/QQplot.png" width="600" height="380" />
 </p>

-In line with the current themes of my blog, I will continue discussion on transformation methods for random sampling, particularly on sums and mixtures of random variables.
+In line with the current themes of my blog, I will continue discussion on transformation methods for random sampling in my next post, particularly on sums and mixtures of random variables.

 Et voilà!